Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ---
 title: "Tweets: Disaster or Not"
-subtitle: A Natural Language Processing (NLP) project using the pretrained bert model
+subtitle: A Natural Language Processing (NLP) project using the pretrained BERT model
 author: Jeremy Ribeiro
 layout: post
 icon: fa-briefcase